Last updated on May 3, 2026

 ■ Provide Warmth and Indirect Light

-Always keep the pot in a hot area with indirect light to support the seeds germinating smoothly.
+Always keep the pot in a warm area with indirect light to creates the ideal environment for germination and early growth.

 ■ Maintain Moisture (Optional Covering)